adamfowleruk/mljs/planning.md

   - DONE IN PROGRESS Interactive SPARQL query builder and result handler (including paging, linking to document search, restrict by collection, other document search criteria)
  - DONE Get collections starting with a URI (values query helper method)
  - DONE Rename all to MLJS from mldb

+Targets for 0.9 (Sep 2013)
+ - DONE Interactive RDBMS migration utility
+  - DONE REST extension: POST stuff2triples with JSON config specifying what to ingest
+   - NA make long transaction aware
+   - DONE add to MLJS Core
+   - NA MLSAM presence detection / error message
+  - DONE Widgets: Interactive migrator
+   - DONE Pg 1: Enter DB connection configuration parameters
+    - NA Use cookies to hold DB connection parameters in user's browser so its quick to perform both imports
+   - DONE Pg 2: Select which tables & relationships to ingest
+    - DONE (with totals of records to import, column data type conversion to use)
+    - DONE Also allow specifying a named graph to add all this new data to
+   - DONE Pg 3: Show 'importing 1 to 100 of y' message for each table, synchronously, all within the same transaction
+    - DONE Widgets: Progress bar widget (done via ticks in a table)
+    - NA Generate and save ontology information in cookies too
+    - NA Create semantic context decorator widget to fill in semantic context based on ontology information available within user cookies (So new objects show up in Sparqlbar immediately)
+ - DONE Core: Search Context
+  - DONE Structured Search (required for Sparql semantic context's linking to fact provenance documents - derived_from)
+  - DONE Structured Search Contribution mode - allow multiple widgets to contribute a query to the content context that is AND'ed with other contributed queries and submitted
+ - DONE IN PROGRESS Widgets: Sparql: Various SYTYCD alterations
+  - DONE BUG REGEX suggestion match for Ada* should have been Ada.* in order to produce correct results (trailing letter was being interpreted as a ., producing erroneous results)
+  - DONE Check returned triples for type (URI or value) and display appropriately
+  - DONE Drive property list equals values dynamically using sparql (suggestions feature via FILTER regex)
+  - DONE Support DISTINCT (always eliminates duplicates)
+  - NA Use OFFSET and LIMIT to do paging for subject results sparql query
+  - NA Used inferencing step to generate JointCustomer triples - Figure out how to do sameas - either as separate inferencing stage, or dynamically within the query (Introduces the concept of Sparql Query Options)
+   - NA Widget: Inferencing with named graph for output, sparqlbar for production of constraints?
+  - NA Add named graph restriction support for facts (So we can just query triples generated from DB 1 or DB 2)
+  - NA MEDIUM Add paging to subject results widget itself
+  - NA LOW Add preview quick view to subject results widget
+  - DONE Move summariseInto out of tripleconfig and in to widget library
+  - NA Support ORDER BY
+  - NA Use ?s ?p ?o ?g rather than longer ?subject ?predicate ?object ?graph, everywhere
+ - DONE Widgets: CSS: Add bootstrap.js support for Jochen
+  - DONE searchbar - uses btn and btn-primary classes
+  - DONE sparqlbar - uses well, btn and btn-primary classes
+ - DONE Widgets: Kratu
+  - DONE updateFacts generic method added to MLJS core's semantic context - Support viewing arbitrary sparql results as Kratu table (needs reworking of bindings result object to a flatter classic row structure)
+ - DONE Minor fixes
+  - DONE Remove debug logging for every value in charts
+ - DONE Samples: Sample triples, linked content, working sparql query builder
+ - DONE Widgets: Semantic rearchitecting
+  - DONE addTriplesListener to replace addResultsListener
+  - DONE Core: rework searchcontext to handle triples listener
+  - NA we specify this through an Accept field - Core: mljs core to check /v1/sparql result for triple format type and place in result.tripleFormat (owl, n3, etc.)